Ammonia emissions: an issue for animal health and the environment

 5 – 25 ppm

 Increased susceptibility to bacterial and viral infections

 ≥ 50 ppm

 The metabolism of

 The humidity of the buildings, the ventilation, the pH and the temperature are parameters which will influence the ammonia metabolism in one way or the other.
 Indeed, they can change the NH3/NH4+ balance and thus lower or increase the release of ammonia into the air.
-Nutrition can also be mentioned as a major factor influencing ammonia emissions since a feed that is too concentrated in protein, poorly balanced or made from poor quality protein will lead to an increase in nitrogenous waste by the animal.
+Nutrition can also be mentioned as a major factor influencing ammonia emissions since a feed that is too concentrated in protein, poorly balanced or made from poor quality protein sources will lead to an increase in nitrogenous waste by the animal.